 Spiller recommends making up to 10 wishes, but no more because too many requests will disperse energy; I generally do around 5, sometimes less (3-4) or more (6-7) depending on which New Moon it is and what is going with my life at the time.
 One constraint that helps the wishing/intention process is making statements in line with the New Moon in the sign of the day you write your wishes/intentions.

-Here’s what she says to wish for when the New Moon is in Capricorn: future security, handling responsibility, reaching goals, success/recognition, management skills, authority figures, and releasing controlling tendencies (New Moon Wishes, 112).
-And here are three examples of the types of wishes/intentions I will write about during the day of 01/13:
+Here’s what she says to wish for when the New Moon is in Aries: new beginnings, self-focus, innocence/authenticity, self-discovery, independence, courage, and disengaging self-absorption (49).
+And here are three examples of the types of wishes/intentions I will write about:

-- I want to easily find myself pursuing my goals.
+- I want to easily find myself initiating action when necessary.

 Once you have them written down, put them somewhere you can store them and go back and review them after time has passed.
-I have a nice leather journal that I use and keep in my office.
-A good place for a journal, or box, to put wishes in would be in your bedroom on a nightstand by your bed.
+A good place for a journal, or box, to put wishes in would be in your bedroom in a nightstand by your bed.
 Keep in mind that the quality of the paper, the pen, and the storage location all matter.
 Being intentional in all aspects of the process is important.

 And lastly, consider getting Spiller’s book; this is just a primer article; if you want to find out how deep the well is and how fresh the source, then there is no substitute for reading all 312 pages of her book!

 Happy New Moon Wishing!